federkasten/rhythm/README.md

 # rhythm

-A minimal ClojureScript library handling states and events
+A ClojureScript library handling states and events